kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 - CRDs can be created with union fields and are properly validated when created/updated.
-- Existing unions that have discriminators, are properly tagged and validated via union validation
+- At least one existing unions that has discriminators, is properly tagged and validated via union validation
 - Existing unions that don't have discriminators do not break when upgraded.